Random networks with sublinear preferential attachment: The giant component: Introduction

 \end{prop}

-This result corresponds to the following intuition: If the preferential attachment is sufficiently strong (i.e. $\gamma\geq \frac12$), then there exists a giant component in the network for purely topological reasons and regardless of the edge density.
-However if the preferential attachment is weak (i.e. $\gamma<\frac12$) then a giant component exists only if the edge density is sufficiently large.

-\begin{example} If $\gamma=0$ the model is a dynamical version of the Erd\H{o}s-R\'enyi model sometimes called \emph{Dubins'model}.
-Observe that in this case there is \emph{no} preferential attachment.
-The criterion for existence of a giant component is $\beta>\frac14$, a fact which is essentially known from work of Shepp~\cite{Sh89}, see Bollob\'as, Janson and Riordan~\cite{BJR05, BJR07} for more details. \end{example} \begin{example} If $\gamma=\frac12$ the model is conjectured to be in the same universality class as the LCD-model of Bollob\'as and Riordan~\cite{BR03}.
-In this case we obtain that a giant component exists regardless of the value of~$\beta$, i.e. of the overall edge density.
+This result corresponds to the following intuition: if the preferential attachment is sufficiently strong (i.e., $\gamma\geq\frac12$), then there exists a giant component in the network for purely topological reasons and regardless of the edge density.
+However, if the preferential attachment is weak (i.e., $\gamma<\frac12$) then a giant component exists only if the edge density is sufficiently large. \begin{example} If $\gamma=0$, the model is a dynamical version of the Erd\H{o}s--R\' enyi model sometimes called \textit{Dubins' model}.
+Observe that in this case there is \textit{no} preferential attachment.
+The criterion for existence of a giant component is $\beta>\frac14$, a~fact which is essentially known from work of Shepp~\cite{Sh89}; see Bollob\'as, Janson and Riordan \cite {BJR05,BJR07} for more details. \end{example} \begin{example} If $\gamma=\frac12$ the model is conjectured to be in the same universality class as the LCD-model of Bollob\'as et al.~\cite{BRST01,BR03}.
+In this case we obtain that a giant component exists regardless of the value of $\beta$, that is, of the overall edge density.
 This is closely related to the robustness of the giant component under random removal of edges, obtained in~\cite{BR03}. \end{example}

 As the last example indicates, in some situations the giant component is robust and survives a reduction in the edge density.
-To make this precise in a general setup, we fix a parameter $0<p<1$, remove every edge in the network independently with probability $1-p$ and call the resulting network the \emph{percolated network}.
-We say the giant component in a network is \emph{robust}, if, for every $0<p<1$, the percolated network has a giant component.
-[3]
+To make this precise in a general setup, we fix a parameter $0<p<1$, remove every edge in the network independently with probability $1-p$ and call the resulting network the \textit{percolated network}.
+We say the giant component in a network is \textit{robust}, if, for every $0<p<1$, the percolated network has a giant component. \begin{theo}[(Percolation)] Suppose $f$ is an arbitrary attachment rule and recall the definition of the parameter $\gamma$ from \eqref{gammadef}.
+Then the giant component in the preferential attachment network with attachment rule $f$ is robust if and only if $\gamma\geq\frac12$. \end{theo} \begin{remark} The criterion $\gamma\geq\frac12$ is equivalent to the fact that the size biased indegree distribution, with weights proportional to $k\mu _k$, has infinite first moment.
+Precise criteria for the existence of a giant component in the percolated network can be given in terms of the operators $(A_\alpha\dvtx\alpha\in \mathcal I)$: \begin{longlist}[(ii)] \item[(i)] The giant component in the network is robust if and only if ${\mathcal I}=\varnothing$.
+Otherwise the percolated network has a giant component if and only if